inscist/api-guidelines/Guidelines.md

 ### 6.6.
 Sorting collections
 The results of a collection query **MAY** be sorted based on property values.
-The property is determined by the value of the _$orderBy_ query parameter.
+The property is determined by the value of the `orderBy` query parameter.

-The value of the _$orderBy_ parameter contains a comma-separated list of expressions used to sort the items.
+The value of the `orderBy` parameter contains a comma-separated list of expressions used to sort the items.
 A special case of such an expression is a property path terminating on a primitive property.

 The expression **MAY** include the suffix "asc" for ascending or "desc" for descending, separated from the property name by one or more spaces.